On the Wasserstein alignment problem: Introduction

 where $\Pi( (T_{\theta})_{\#}\mu, \nu)$ is the set of couplings of the pair $((T_{\theta})_{\#}\mu, \nu)$, i.e., the set of joint probability distributions on $\Z \times \Z$ with marginals $(T_{\theta})_{\#}\mu$ and $\nu$.

 The {\it Wasserstein alignment problem} considered in this paper is the optimization problem

-where the arrow $\downarrow$ emphasizes the asymmetric role played by the two spaces $\X$ and $\Z$.
-For concreteness, we call \eqref{eq:wgencost} the {\it downward alignment problem} even though the space $\Z$ may, in fact, have a dimension larger than that of $\X$.
-We also consider the more general problem where a \textit{penalization function} $R:\Theta \rightarrow \rr$ is given and we are interested in the {\it penalized Wasserstein alignment problem}
+where the superscript $\T$ refers to the family $\{T_{\theta} : \X \rightarrow \Z \}$ of transformations.
+This problem is asymmetric in $\mu$ and $\nu$ since each $T_{\theta}$ pushforwards the source distribution $\mu$ on $\X$ to a distribution on the target space $\Z$.
+More generally, we may consider additionally a \textit{penalization function} $R:\Theta \rightarrow \rr$, which leads to the {\it penalized Wasserstein alignment problem}

-The general idea is that we would like to find that transformation of $\mu$ on $\X$ that aligns most closely, in an optimal transport sense, to $\nu$ on $\Z$.
-See Figure \ref{fig:alignment.illustration} for an illustration when $R \equiv 0$.
+The general idea is that we would like to find a transformation $T_{\theta_*}$ that aligns most closely, in an optimal transport sense, $\mu$ to $\nu$ on $\Z$.
+See \cref{fig:alignment.illustration} for an illustration when $R \equiv 0$.
 In practice, the penalization term $R(\theta)$ can be thought of as penalizing the {\it complexity} of the transformation $T_\theta$.
-Also see~\eqref{IGW} in {\bf Example~3} below which shows that the inner product Gromov-Wasserstein distance can indeed be written in the form of~\eqref{eq:wgencostpenal} for a suitable $R(\theta)$.

-Let us list a few examples where special cases of this, or similar, problems have been studied.
+We list a few examples where special cases of this, or similar, problems have been studied.\footnote{See \cref{sec:further.examples} for further examples.} In particular, in \cref{eg:GW} below we show that the {\it inner product Gromov--Wasserstein distance} can be written in the form of~\cref{eq:wgencostpenal} for a suitable $R(\theta)$.